-When it comes to teaching kids about money, you may be wondering what to cover.
+When it comes to teaching money, you may be wondering what to cover with your kids.
 This guide includes everything children need to know about money.

 (This post contains affiliate links.
 If you click on a link and purchase the item, I will receive a commission at no extra cost to you.)

 Did you feel well-prepared to face the grown-up world of finances, bills, and expenses?